 Some pagan systems do have similar realms to Heaven and Hell.

 The Norse probably have one of the most elaborate systems.
 They believe Viking soldiers are looked upon as hero’s and are taken to Valhalla.
 They are escorted to the “Hall of the Slain” to spend their existence with Odin, the King of the Gods.
 Valhalla is described as an enormous majestic hall located in Asgard.
-Heroes are escorted their by valkyries.
+Heroes are escorted there by valkyries.
 They spend the day in joyous battles and their nights feasting with Odin in laughter and song.
-The hierarchy of service and honor go down from here and dictate the resting place of the souls of the Norse Kindred.
+The hierarchy of service and honor go down from there.
+The kind of life a Norse person had dictates the resting place of their soul.

 The Celts too have their places.
-They see their Divine places as islands and there are many islands to take your sacred rest upon.
+They see their Divine locations as islands and there are many islands to take your sacred rest upon.
 One of the most common views of the Celtic Otherworld is held in the land of Annwfn.
-A paradise island also associated with King Arthur.
-Taliesin’s poem, we’re told Annwfn is divided into three regions that could be associated with Hades, the Greek Otherworld equivalent.
-The first region lies within a glass fort known as Caer Wydyr and also referred to as Nennius.
-Caer Wydyr is not a waste land, but it is a gloomy and dark land.
-The expedition party tried to engage the fortress guard into conversation, but he remained silent and almost oblivious of their presence.
+A paradise island that is also associated with a King; this time King Arthur.
+In Taliesin’s poem, we’re told Annwfn is divided into three regions that could be associated with Hades, the Greek Otherworld equivalent.
+The first region lies within a glass fort known as Caer Wydyr which is also referred to as Nennius.
+Caer Wydyr a place that’s described as not a waste land, but it land that is gloomy and dark.
+An expedition party tried to engage the fortress guard of Caer Wydyr into conversation, but he remained silent and almost oblivious of their presence.
 Many believe the hidden meaning suggests this is the land of the silent dead, or the lost ones.
 The most undesirable places to reside after death.
 And there’s still more places in the spiritual lands of the Celts.

 Even within Pagan Metaphysics you can find a diversity of beliefs concerning resting places.
 Within the denomination of Wicca for instance, the dead travel to Summerland.
 In some Dianic traditions, the dead go to the land of honey where they are united with the Goddess Diana herself.

 Once the review of the recent incarnation has been completed, the Spirit will continue to watch over those the soul left behind.
 They are never really gone from us.
 We can talk to them, ask them to come help with certain issues or events and meditate to connect and see them any time we need.
-Of course now that they have returned to Spirit they are more aware of what we do, the mistakes we make and they can try to help us.
-Such as, not coming when we call, because doing so is interfering with our process of healing and moving on.
+Of course now that they have returned to Spirit they are more aware of what we do on a physical level.
+They can see the mistakes we make and they can try to help us correct those moments or alter choices that will put our path back on track for the sake of our mission.

 Murder and Suicide

-These two avenues are slightly different, though murder is nearly the same.
+These two avenues are slightly different, though murder is almost the same.
 But when the soul leaves the physical body suddenly through a traumatic situation, there’s a short period of shock.
 Since time does not move the same in the spirit world as it does in the physical world, it’s hard telling how long or short that period might be.
-It could be instant, it could be days.
+It could be instant, it could be days from our perspective.

-Some souls can become confused and not realize they have passed in a sudden death, or murder.
+Some souls can become confused and not realize they have passed in a sudden death, such as murder.
 This can be explained by using an example of battlefield deaths or deaths in areas where battles have occurred around the world.
 Here in the U.S. you may have heard about the many Civil War battlefields that are ‘haunted’.
-Even the average visitor may encounter the image of a ghost when walking through one of these areas, or in a building associated with a battle.
+Even the average visitor may encounter the image of a ghost when walking through one of these areas, or in a building associated with a battle hospital.
 I don’t mean museums, but rather actual buildings that were used during the Civil War.

 You might have read about a haunted house where someone was murdered and now haunts the residence.
-Or hotels, bars and any variety of historic buildings and places.
+Or hotels, bars and any variety of historic buildings and places that are said to have ghosts.
 These are souls who don’t realize they have passed and are clinging onto the one thing that they recognize, usually a building or area that brings them some sense of safety.

 Death By Suicide